Martin Escudero: Early life and education

 Escudero studied at the Academe of St. Jude Thaddeus in GMA, Cavite, where he was an active participant of the Boy Scouts of the Philippines under the leadership of Eagle Scout Andrew Alcantara.
-He was only a 2nd Year high school student when he was accepted as a contestant in Starstruck.
+He was only a second-year high school student when he was accepted as a contestant in StarStruck season 4.

 Career

 Escudero was an exclusive artist at GMA Network.
 His last show in the network was Jillian: Namamasko Po, until he returned in 2017.

-He is a former contract star under the talent agency of TV5 Network named Talent5.
+He is a former contract star under the Talent5 (now Star Worx) talent agency of TV5 Network.
 In 2011, he made his first appearance in the network through the drama Babaeng Hampaslupa.
 Martin is set to appear in the romantic comedy television show Kano Luvs Pinay starting on September 5, 2015.
 He also stars in TV5's first online sitcom entitled Tanods.

 Since 2017, Escudero is a freelancer, appearing on both GMA Network and ABS-CBN.

 Personal life

-He is the nephew of former Governor of Sorsogon now current Senator Chiz Escudero also congresswoman Dette Escudero, and a grandson of the late former Congressman Salvador Escudero and former Congresswoman Evelina Escudero.
+A part of the Escudero political family, Martin is the nephew of senator Chiz Escudero and congresswoman Dette Escudero, and a grandson of the late former congressman Salvador Escudero and former congresswoman Evelina Escudero.

 He was in a relationship with his former onscreen partner, Jennica Garcia, from December 2007 to February 2009.
 They have maintained their friendship, and are professional in dealing with their joint projects.

-He is pursuing Bachelor of Science in Hotel and Restaurant Management at the Alabang branch of STI College.
+Escudero was said to have pursued Bachelor of Science in Hotel and Restaurant Management at the Alabang branch of STI College.